-Probiotics promote a healthy balance of gut bacteria and have been linked to many health benefits, including digestive health and increased immune function.
+Probiotics promote a healthy balance of gut bacteria and have been linked to many health benefits, including better digestive health and immune function.

 You can get probiotics from a variety of foods or supplements.
-More studies are showing that the balance of gut bacteria has been linked to a wide range of health benefits when taken in adequate amounts.
+More studies are showing that the balance of gut bacteria has been linked to a wide range of health benefits.
 (Healthline)

 *Talk to your doctor before starting a new supplement to be aware of all effects.

 Volunteering is a great way to give back to your community.
-It provides mental and physical benefits through reduced stress and improvement of mood and emotions.
+Plus, it helps you center outside of yourself, which reduces stress and improves mood.

 25. Write a thank you note

 Our daily lives are filled with texts, emails, instant messaging, and social media.
 We operate with quick and easy communication.
-Handwritten notes of gratitude have a long history and are still significant today.
+But handwritten notes of gratitude have a long history and are still important today.

 I have a friend who writes simple, but lovely thank you notes often.
-It’s thoughtful and touching that she takes the time to do that.
+It’s touching that she takes the time to do that.

 *Buy blank notecards to always have on hand for quick and easy thank-you note writing.

-Get your steps in and connect with your significant other by taking a walk together today.
-You will have one-on-one time to talk and get away from work and other life stressors.
+Get your steps in while connecting with your partner on a walk.
+You will have one-on-one time to talk and get away from life stressors.

 27. Take a minute to breathe

 I recently read a book called Get Your Life Back by John Eldredge.
-In this book he discusses what he calls the “one-minute pause”.
-While his book discusses connecting with a higher power during the pause, the one-minute pause idea can be used by anyone who is wanting to find a moment to breathe and find peace.
+In this book, he discusses what he calls the “one-minute pause“.
+While his book discusses connecting with a higher power, the idea can be used by anyone who wants a moment of peace.